syntasso/kratix-marketplace/rabbitmq/README.md

 kubectl apply -f https://raw.githubusercontent.com/syntasso/kratix-marketplace/main/rabbitmq/promise.yaml
 ```

-This will install the RabbitMQ Operator on all the available worker clusters.
+This will install the RabbitMQ Operator on all the Worker cluster.
 To verify
 that the operator is installed, run the following command while targeting the Worker
 cluster: